gksenthilcivil-hash/Aliyar/README.md

     - Export bookings as JSON or CSV

 - **Data Persistence & Spreadsheet Integration**
+  - Bookings are stored in a local SQLite database via the Node.js API (`server.js`)
-  - All data stored in browser localStorage
+  - Room settings persist in browser localStorage
-  - Settings and bookings persist across sessions
-  - **Auto-Save to Excel (Always Enabled)**: All bookings are automatically saved to `Guest-House-Bookings.xlsx` whenever you create, update, or delete a booking
-  - Excel file includes:
-    - Bookings sheet with all booking details
-    - Summary sheet with statistics and room usage
-  - **Auto-Save to CSV (Optional)**: Optionally also export to CSV file
-  - **Manual Export**: Export to Excel, CSV, or JSON format anytime
-  - All booking data is automatically saved to spreadsheet format
+  - API responses power the calendar, manage view, and exports
+  - Manual exports: CSV (Excel/Sheets friendly) & JSON
+  - Google Sheets import workflow included (export CSV → import into Sheets)

 ## Usage

+1. Install dependencies: `npm install`
+2. Start the backend (and static hosting): `npm start`
-1. Open `index.html` in a modern web browser
+3. Visit [http://localhost:4000](http://localhost:4000) in a modern browser
-2. Fill in the booking form to create a new booking
+4. Fill in the booking form to create a new booking
-3. Use the calendar views to see booking status
+5. Use the calendar views to see booking status
-4. Click on bookings in the calendar to view/edit/delete
+6. Click on bookings in the calendar to view/edit/delete
-5. Use the "Manage" button to access settings and bookings management
+7. Use the "Manage" button to access settings and bookings management
-6. Use the "Share as Image" button to export calendar views
+8. Use the "Share as Image" button to export calendar views

 ## Technical Details

 - **Frontend**: HTML5, CSS3, Vanilla JavaScript
-- **Storage**: localStorage (browser-based)
+- **Backend**: Node.js (Express) + SQLite database (`server.js`)
+- **Data Persistence**: SQLite for bookings, localStorage for room settings
 - **Image Export**: html2canvas library (loaded via CDN)
-- **No dependencies**: Pure vanilla JavaScript, no frameworks required
+- **Exports**: CSV/JSON generated client-side

 ## Browser Compatibility